 This morning you’ll be driven to the central valley just beyond San Jose.
 The drive time is 1.5 hours, and you’ll begin your adventure at Poas Volcano.
 Almost a mile across, this is the largest active crater in the world, and today you’ll witness the great geothermal forces that formed Costa Rica’s undulating landscape.
 Although Poas is active, you won’t be here to witness an eruption or any lava flow, just a truly unique landscape with plentiful opportunities for scenic pictures.

 Following a visit to Doka Coffee Estate, our guide will take you to La Paz Waterfall Gardens to experience your first taste of the cloud and rainforest.
 Keep your eyes peeled and ears pricked for the colourful hue and vibrating buzz of hummingbirds passing you on your trail.

 Nestled between the Tortuguero River and gorgeous plantation-style gardens, this is the only hotel in the area with its own private nature reserve.
-Enjoy an afternoon getting to know your wild surroundings, and kick back in the Green Turtle Restaurant to try exquisite dishes curated to any dietary needs using local ingredients with gourmet touches.
+Enjoy an afternoon getting to know your wild surroundings, and kick back at the Green Turtle Restaurant and try exquisite dishes curated to any dietary needs using local ingredients with gourmet touches.